-Huiying Guo, treasurer, served as an Americorps member, working in the Bronx in New York City, and through that experience decided to practice medicine and improve healthcare access in inner city communities.
-She is now a medical student at the University of Nebraska Medical Center in Omaha, NE.
+Huiying Guo, treasurer, after graduating with a degree in Neuroscience from Johns Hopkins University, Ying served as an Americorps member, working in the Bronx in New York City.
+Her service in the Bronx fueled her desire to practice medicine and improve healthcare access in inner city communities.
+Ying is now a resident physician in family medicine at North Memorial Health and Broadway Family Medicine in Minneapolis.

 Committed to both discoveries in science and community involvement, she works to become a physician and an advocate for underserved populations lacking in quality healthcare access.
 Currently in the Underserved Enhanced Medical Track at UNMC, she plans to research refugee health needs of the local Bhutanese community in Omaha.

 With her busy schedule and long term goals, she is able to stay grounded, disciplined, and nourished through contemplative prayer and the resources Gravity offers.
 She loves being a part of Gravity and continues to learn about how the contemplative can shape the way she thinks, acts, and lives on a daily basis.